Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Identification of Asset Protection Strategies

 The trilevel defender-attacker-defender model is obtained by adding two modifications to the bilevel model in \eqref{eq:att_obj}--\eqref{eq:branch_limit}.
 First, an additional upper level is introduced in \eqref{eq:trilevel_obj}--\eqref{eq:trilevel_binary}:

-The defender's objective is to minimize lost load by allocating the maximum defense budget to attackable components.
+The defender's objective is to minimize lost load by allocating the maximum defense budget, i.e. the maximum number of components protected from attacks, to attackable components.
 The binary variable $x_k^\text{ps}$ ($x_g^\text{ict}$) equals $1$ if branch $k$ (generator $g$) is excluded from attacks, e.g. through physical grid hardening or cyber-security measures, and $0$ otherwise.
 The second modification adds \eqref{eq:trilevel_bilevel} to the attacker model in \eqref{eq:att_obj}--\eqref{eq:bilevel_binary}:

 This ensures protected components cannot be taken out of service.
 The trilevel structure adds complexity to the existing bilevel attacker-defender model.
 Various approaches for solving these models for power systems have been proposed, including a branching-based enumeration method \cite{Alguacil.2014} and a CCGA that decomposes the trilevel model into a master problem and a subproblem, similar to Bender’s decomposition \cite{Yuan.2014, Wu.2017}.
 The CCGA has been shown to outperform the enumeration method \cite{Yuan.2014} and is extended to CPES in \cite{Li.2024b}.